-Waste as a resource
+🙆 Waste as a resource

-In Cory's sustainability impact assessment undertaken during 2022, stakeholders expressed a desire for Cory to take more action on waste reduction, reuse and maximising recycling.
+In Cory's sustainability impact assessment undertaken durina 2022, stakeholders expressed a desire for Cory to take more action on waste reduction, reuse and maximising recycling.

 We have now included a new aim on our sustainability strategy to "move materials up the waste hierarchy" with three objectives for 2023.
-We look forward to working on delivering these actions during 2023 and reporting on the outcomes in our next report.